-Staff are expected to stay until services, documentation, and disposition of program participants are complete.
-Even though staff responsibilities and workloads are relatively high, staff who can effectively prioritize, organize information and time, and focus on their work throughout the workday are typically able to complete work and leave at 4:45pm on a consistent basis.
-A few staff occasionally choose to complete final paperwork at the end of the day and stay until 5:30pm or 6pm to complete final documentation.
-Rarely do clinical staff need to stay late at work, but staff are expected to stay as long as it takes to complete their work, to assist with projects prior to audits or credentialing 2-3 times a year, and to assist with a crisis and/or if a program participant the clinician is working with is referred for admission to inpatient care.
+Staff typically come in early and/or stay late to complete paperwork; they are expected to stay until services, documentation, and disposition of program participants are complete.
+They are expected to stay as long as it takes to complete their work, to assist with projects prior to audits or credentialing 2-3 times a year, and to assist with a crisis and/or if a program participant the clinician is working with is referred for admission to inpatient care.
+Even though staff responsibilities and workloads are relatively high, staff who can effectively prioritize, organize information and time, focus on their work throughout the workday, are typically able to complete work and leave at 4:45-5:00pm on a consistent basis.
+However, a few staff occasionally choose to complete final paperwork at the end of the day and stay until 5:30pm or 6pm to complete final documentation.
 If a staff member begins to have difficulty completing the work on a regular basis, the Director invites the staff member to openly seek support and is available to help to identify problem areas, prioritize or modify responsibilities, etc. to ensure that the workload is manageable.